chrisxfire/chrisxfire.github.io/content/notes/_net/user-interfaces/winui-3/xaml/resources/_index.md

 weight: 1
 ---

-# Overview
+# overview
 Every element in XAML has a RequestedTheme property that can be set to either "Dark" or "Light".
 If the element is not set, it defaults to whatever Windows is currently using.

-# Defining and Using Theme Resources
+# defining and using theme resources
 `App.xaml`
 ```xml
 <Application RequestedTheme="Dark">